Two other ways to deal with financial problems are:

 - to file for bankruptcy.

-Both of these answers have serious consequences.
-Talk to a lawyer before you decide to do either.
+Both of these choices have serious consequences.
+Talk to a lawyer before you do either.

-Credit card companies, banks and credits unions may offer to consolidate your debts with a loan.
-That is, they will offer you one big loan to pay off all of the other smaller loans.
+Credit card companies, banks and credits unions may offer to consolidate your debts for you.
+This means they will offer you one big loan to pay off all your smaller loans.
 Be careful.
 In the end, you may pay more interest than you pay now.
+Look at the interest rate and late fees for each of your debts.
+If some of the debts are dischargable in bankruptcy you may not want to take out more money to pay them off.

 Filing for bankruptcy

 Bankruptcy can help you if your assets or income are worth more than the protected exemption amounts.
-Bankruptcy has serious results.
-Speak with a lawyer before filing for bankruptcy.
-See the section on exemptions to learn if your income and assets are protected.
+Child support, alimony and most tax debt cannot be discharged in bankrutpcy.